Updated: Feb 27

 Break fast.
 It is the first meal of the day, the one to break the previous night’s fasting period.

 Breakfast meals vary in different cultures and places around the world.
 In France, breakfast is a café au lait and a croissant with butter or jam.
 The American continental breakfast includes pancakes, waffles, bacon, and scrambled eggs.
-In England, breakfast is not breakfast without beans, and in China, I once had rice noodles soup and unsweetened tea for breakfast.
+In England, breakfast is not a decent breakfast without beans, and in China, we were served rice noodles soup and unsweetened tea for breakfast.

-Here's how a typical Israeli breakfast looks like: fresh vegetables salad, an omelet or shakshuka (eggs baked in tomato sauce spiced with dry and fresh herbs), various of white cheeses- labneh, cottage cheese, and feta, and yellow cheese (hard cheese such as edam or gouda), these often served with cracked olives, tahini sauce, halvah, homemade fruit jam, and crusty bread.
+Here's what a typical Israeli breakfast looks like: fresh vegetable salad, an omelet or shakshuka (eggs baked in a tomato sauce spiced with dry and fresh herbs), various white cheeses- labneh, cottage cheese, and feta, and yellow cheese (hard cheese such as Edam or Gouda), these often served with cracked olives, tahini sauce, halvah, homemade fruit jam, and crusty bread.

-Let's leave the vegetables and the egg protein aside for a minute, and focus on the tahini.
-What the heck is that doing there on the breakfast buffet?
-Well, there are so many reasons why it’s good to add tahini to your morning meal.
-Tahini is packed with numerous vitamins and minerals, it contains a high level of protein and calcium, and it’s a source of iron.
+Why add tahini to your first meal of the day? well, there are many good reasons for that.
+Tahini is packed with numerous vitamins and minerals, contains a high level of protein and calcium, and it’s a source of iron.
 It’s a great starter for the day.